 Israeli Women in Tech Compliance Conference with Microsoft

 The conference on technology regulation and compliance challenges in the age of artificial intelligence was held under the leadership of our firm, in collaboration with Microsoft Israel.
 The event focused on the impact of artificial intelligence on legal strategy and the evolving regulatory landscape.
-We extend our sincere thanks to the organizers, speakers, and participants for their valuable contributions, insightful discussions, and for advancing a meaningful and in-depth dialogue on these cutting-edge topics.
+We extend our sincere thanks to the organizers, speakers, and participants for their valuable contributions and insightful discussions, and for advancing a meaningful and in-depth dialogue on these cutting-edge topics.
 The conference was led by Dr. Avishay Klein and Adv.
-Masha Yudashkin from our firm's Privacy, Cyber, and AI Department.
+Masha Yudashkin from our firm's Privacy, Cyber and AI Department.

 Pay Attention: Clearview AI to Pay Landmark Amount for Collecting Biometric Data Without User Consent by Scraping